Inviz/G/README.md

    *  Progressive state migration
       When state is changed, the system knows what needs to be updated, and how current state can be migrated with least effort

-3. Stacks of values
+5. Anything can be optimistically redone

-   State changes can be triggered by different sources: User interactions, declarative rules, inheritance and domain-specific code.
-Values should coexist together, work in a predictable and reprodusible way way for complex behaviours to compose properly with glue code.
+   When element is ejected from linked list, it should keep its broken references to sibling elements.
+It will help to optimistically re-apply (e.g. redo) it later even onto changed list.
+It's a huge help in avoiding glue-code in undo/redo action pair.

-4. State can be tagged with metadata
+6. State can be tagged with metadata

    Values may have additional identity used for retrival and cleanup of state.
 Metadata may also provide clues for sorting, ownership and importance of values.

 ## Abstractions

 ### Operation